DeusNexus/iu-unsupervised-learning/README.md

 # Disclaimer
 The notebooks using Dask Distributed to work with the complete dataset require at least 50GB of RAM.
 This was done with AMD® Ryzen 7 5800h with Radeon graphics × 16, 32GB RAM + 64GB SWAP Memory.

+# Disclaimer:
-# Disclaimer: the following notebooks will use Dask Distributed to work with the complete dataset and require at least 50GB of RAM.
+The following notebooks will use Dask Distributed to work with the complete dataset and require at least 50GB of RAM.
-# This was done with AMD® Ryzen 7 5800h with Radeon graphics × 16, 32GB RAM + 64GB SWAP Memory.
+This was done with AMD® Ryzen 7 5800h with Radeon graphics × 16, 32GB RAM + 64GB SWAP Memory.